florentmeyniel/fmspm12batch/README_HOWTO.txt

 =======================================================
 With the script by Christophe Pallier (to be run on Neurospin workstations)
 1) create manually a parameter file, saved as 'list_subjects.txt' (example provided in EXAMPLEpreproc_paramfile.m)
+NB: the session to analyze must be labelled with the prefix epi_ .
+The reason is that functional files will have the form XXXepi_YYY.nii (with XXX the preprocessing prefixes and YYY the specific file name, whatever the length) and realignment parameters will have the form rp_aepi_YYY.txt; functional files will be matched with realignment files based on the YYY which is unique to a given session.
+Not using epi_ as a prefix in the import step will mess up the identification of this unique YYY tag in later steps.
 2) run the command IN THE FOLDER WHERE DATA SHOULD BE IMPORTED:
 # import_subjects_from_trio -a anat -f fMRI < list_subjects.txt
 3) check that FieldMap for magnitude data has 'B0_1' in the file name; and that the phase data has 'B0_2' in the file name.